Choose the databases that best fit your topic for the best results.

 books of and about the poetry or drama of Spain (also search by author's name and keywords)

-WorldCat catalogs over 1 billion books, videos, maps, etc. from libraries around the world.
+WorldCat to search library catalogs from around the world.

 Credible background information on countries: